jknape/variance-decomp/README.md

 Each row of the `samples` matrix contains a draw from the posterior distribution of the IPM.
-We will define an R function, `contrib` (see file `contrib.r` in Supplement 1), that computes the contributions for a single set of parameters, in other words for a single row of the `samples` matrix.
+We will define an R function, `contrib` (see file `contrib.r`), that computes the contributions for a single set of parameters, in other words for a single row of the `samples` matrix.
 The first row of the function therefore is: